tammiec/lotide/README.md

 * `assertArraysEqual(actual, expected)`: it will log an assertion statement.
 Used to two compare arrays
 * `assertEqual(x, y)`: returns true if its two parameters are the same.
 * `assertObjectEqual(object1, object2)`: returns true if the objects passed in are identical, otherwise returns false.
-* `countLetters(string)`: takes in a string, and returns an object with the number of occurances ofeach letter found in the string.
+* `countLetters(string)`: takes in a string, and returns an object with the number of occurrences ofeach letter found in the string.
 * `countOnly(array, object)`: takes in an array of strings, and an object whose key values are boolean.
-It returns an object that shows how many occurances of each key that is TRUE was found in the array.
+It returns an object that shows how many occurrences of each key that is TRUE was found in the array.
 * `eqArrays(array1 array2)`: returns true the arrays passed into it are identical. otherwise returns false
 * `eqObjects(object1, object2)`: returns true the objects passed into it are identical. otherwise returns false
 * `findKey(object, callback)`: takes in an object and a callback function.
 It returns the first key for which the callback returns truthy.
 If no key is found, it returns undefined.